sixro/confluence-maven-plugin/README.md

 Here you can find an example on what to add in your `${HOME}\.m2\settings.xml`.
 As you can see we added a `server` with an `id` matching the `serverId` added below.
-Than we configured a `username` and `password` matching credentials on our confluence:
+Then, we configured a `username` and a `password` matching credentials of our confluence:

 ```xml